Three officers found guilty on all charges of violating George Floyd civil rights

 Mr Lane was found guilty on the one count of depriving Mr Floyd of his civil rights by failing to provide him with medical care.

-The jury also found that the officers’ actions had resulted in Mr Floyd’s death.
+The jury also found that the officers’ actions had resulted in Mr Floyd’s death, meaning they face higher sentences.

-The charges carry a maximum sentence of life in prison.
+Both charges carry a maximum sentence of life in prison and come as all three still face additional charges at their state trial.

 The mostly-white jury reached the verdict on Thursday afternoon, after around 13 hours of deliberations.